diagrams/diagrams-doc/doc/tutorials/arrow.md

 The diagram below gives a small taste of some of the different arrows that can be created easily with `diagrams`.
-The `Diagrams.TwoD.Arrow`{.mod} module, along with `Diagrams.TwD.Arrowheads`{.mod}, provides a collection of functions and options used to make arrows.
+The `Diagrams.TwoD.Arrow`{.mod} module, along with `Diagrams.TwoD.Arrowheads`{.mod}, provides a collection of functions and options used to make arrows.

 ``` {.diagram}